 See List of Shipping Companies in Kenya.
 You can also read about Shipping from the USA to Kenya, the Best shipping Companies to use later on.

 Did I forget to mention that you need a computer or a mobile phone with access to the internet, how else are you going to shop?

 List of Best Import Business in Kenya

 Here is the full list of top products that you can import cheaply and easily.
-Most of the products below require shipping by plane.
-This list was made in no particular order with regards to the product in question.
+Most of the products below require Shipping by plane.

 2. Beauty Products